padajar/padajar.github.io/_pages/iaq.md

 **iaq** *noun*, pl. **iaqs** **:** **1.** initialism for “infrequently asked questions”, a riff on *frequently asked questions*; **2:** a way for people to ask me very inane things by submitting them [here](https://docs.google.com/forms/d/e/1FAIpQLSfx3GqkDudgWlpfbI7Pa0IrRgqp4pz1BKPDypk_HMdmEJdrDQ/viewform)[^1]; **3:** a page you should definitely share with anyone who will ask a fun question so that one day it will be half as cool as [bill wurtz’s](https://billwurtz.com/questions/questions.html) **4:** an experimental section on my website!
 {: .notice--info}

+what is your favorite pair of anagrams
+: did you mean “a sofa fairy hunts water vapor origami”?
+: jk. but i think i’ll always have a soft spot for “eleven plus two = twelve plus one”, though “the Morse code = here comes dots” is a close second. and while not my favorite, an incredible construction is [Washington Crossing the Delaware](https://www.wikiwand.com/en/articles/Washington_Crossing_the_Delaware_(sonnet))
+: *2024-10-27*

 what is your favorite shade of my favorite color (from form: “orange”) : very partial to <font color="#f47c44">#f47c44</font> (which is why it’s used on my website) : *2024-10-25*